 Data Science Conferences & Workshops in North Dakota

-No surprise – Fargo isn’t at the point where it can attract big data conferences such as Predictive Analytics World (PAW) and SIGKDD.
-But Microsoft often hosts events on its campus (e.g. Dynamics GP Tech Conference in 2017) and there’s a TEDEx Fargo every year.
+Fargo doesn’t usually attract big data conferences such as Predictive Analytics World (PAW) and KDD.
+But Microsoft often hosts events on its campus (e.g. Dynamics GP Tech Conference) and there’s a TEDEx Fargo every year.
 Minneapolis may also have some conferences worth investigating.

-- Drone Focus Conference: It’s all about UAS tech at this two-day event.
-Along with talks & training opportunities, there are drone races, demos, student pitches, and a special Drone Focus Film Festival.
+- The Autonomous Nation Conference: It’s all about UAS tech at this event.
+Along with talks & training opportunities, there are drone races, demos, student pitches, and more.

 - Prairie Capital Summit: Organized by Emerging Prairie, PCS brings investors, startup founders, and wannabe entrepreneurs together to discuss investments in the Midwest.

 Data Science Jobs in North Dakota

 North Dakota is a small state, in terms of population, so finding your dream data science job will involve a little bit of creative thinking.
 Microsoft is the behemoth, but you’ll find other options in the Fargo/Moorhead (FM) and Grand Forks corridor.
 For comparison, check out:

 - The tenant list at the NDSU Research and Technology Park, where you’ll find names like Phoenix International (run by John Deere), Appareo, and numerous incubators.
-Data-driven companies such as Myriad Mobile and Intelligent InSites are former residents.
+Data-driven companies such as Bushel and Intelligent InSites are former residents.

-- The tenant list at UND Center for Innovation, where businesses such as Edge Data, AgriData, and Northrop Grumman mingle with the Unmanned Applications Institute (UAI) International and Grand Sky.
+- The tenant list at UND Center for Innovation, where businesses such as AgriData and BioND are housed.

-Other data-driven employers in the area include Sanford Health, U.S. Bank, HERE Fargo, and the universities themselves.
+Other data-driven employers in the area include Sanford Health and the universities themselves.

 Remember, too, that many agricultural companies, especially manufacturers who create equipment and tools, have a keen interest in geospatial data and the Internet of Things.
 We’re talking about businesses like John Deere Electronic Solutions, RDO Equipment Co., Titan Machinery, Bobcat Company, and True North Equipment.